Non-trivial time crystal-like ground state for gravitational perturbation in quadratic gravity

+In a different perspective, for the first time, our work has revealed the form of the time crystal presented in \cite{sg}, starting from quadratic corrections to the Einstein-Hilbert action.
 The present work finds its basis on the following steps: (i) expanding the quadratic gravity action to the second order in the gravitational perturbation around a maximally symmetric background; (ii) starting from the Lagrangian for the perturbation and hence determining the field equations, paving way for the associated dispersion relations; (iii) constructing the Hamiltonian following \cite{ostro1,tol,and}, which requires special care, since the Lagrangian depends on higher derivative terms and finally (iv) minimizing the Hamiltonian subjected to the dispersion relation, leading to a non-trivial ground state.
-It needs to be stressed that no matter fields are introduced from outside and hence these non-trivial condensate-like ground states, if they exist, are a byproduct of the spacetime geometry itself.
+It needs to be stressed that no matter fields are introduced from outside and hence these non-trivial condensate-like ground states, if they exist, are induced by the spacetime geometry itself.

 The paper is organized as follows: In \ref{Quad_Sec} we have presented the gravitational action and its perturbation around a maximally symmetric background upto quadratic order.
 Using the Lagrangian derived from the perturbation, we have determined the Hamiltonian and the associated dispersion relation in \ref{Hamilton_Sec}.
+The idea of time crystal in non-trivial spacetime background has been discussed in \ref{time_Sec}.
 Subsequently, we have used the previously derived Hamiltonian, in order to determine the structure of the minima and stability of the theory in \ref{Minima_Sec}.
 We end in \ref{Discuss} with a discussion on the results obtained and possible future lines of research.

 \emph{Notations and Conventions:} We have set the fundamental constants $c=1=\hbar$.
-Roman letters $a,b,c,\ldots$ denote spacetime indices, while Greek letters $\mu,\nu,\rho,\ldots$ denote spatial indices.
+Greek letters $\mu,\nu,\rho,\ldots$ denote spacetime indices, while Roman indices $i,j,k,\ldots$ denote spatial indices.